h7b/h7b-dendron/notes/notes.daily.2022-11-16.create-betting-spreadsheet.md

 The trick includes:
 - filter data with datetime format
-- filter data which contains a specific text string
+- filter data which contain a specific string
+- use nested query to avoid creating a helper-column

 ## What fun did I learn with the betting experience?

 The rate of return (~50%) from the [[Asian handicap betting style|notes.daily.2022-11-16.football-betting#asian-handicap-style]] are quite low compared to the rate (~85%) obtained with [[European style|notes.daily.2022-11-16.football-betting#european-style]].

+Sport betting is illegal in Vietnam, the only way to promote the presence of a betting exchange is the ads banner on many pirated content websites (movie, manga, novel).

-Sport betting in Vietnam is still illegal, and it is a lucrative business.
-I hope that Vietnam can learn the rules from the developed countries (eg. US, Europe), and open an official betting market in the near future.
+Sport betting in Vietnam is a lucrative business but not legal (yet).
+I expect that Vietnam can learn the practice from the developed countries (eg. US, Europe), and open an official betting market in the near future.

-Since sport betting is illegal in Vn, the only way to promote the presence of a betting exchange is the ads banner on many pirated content websites (movie, manga, novel).